SamueleGiraudo/Bud-Music-Box/Help.md

 + `NOTE` is the midi code of a note between $0$ and $127$.
 + Sets the root of the underlying set of notes.

+By default, the root note `57` is used.

 #### Setting a tempo
 `tempo VAL`

 + `VAL` is a nonnegative integer.
 + Sets the tempo as `VAL` bpm.
-In the score files, each beat is denoted as one eighth the duration of a whole note.
+In the score files, each beat is denoted as one quarter note and each rest is denoted as one quarter rest.
+The tempo specifies the number of each of these in one minute.

+By default, the tempo of `120` is used.

 #### Setting voice sounds